Peter Pucci Founder, Director and Choreographer

 The groups are introduced to basic elements of choreography—such as tempo, direction, levels and repetition—that they will use together in the workshop.
 These shared elements serve as touchstones and creative tools for the groups as they problem-solve together.

 Then we dive into what we think of as a creative mash up.
 Working with the basic choreographic elements taught earlier, each person takes a turn leading, as they collaborate on a group movement piece.
 Participants are up on their feet, thinking with their minds and bodies.
 There is no requisite skill level, natural movement is essential as the work is self-generated to ensure that everyone will be comfortable and secure.

 To conclude, the groups share their movement studies.
 Afterwards, the participants are led through a discussion about their experiences, and discoveries, reflecting on the changes in group dynamics, the new ways they relate to their colleagues, and how to help problem solve as a team once they go back to the workplace.

 “Peter is easily able to connect with all sorts of people – from those that have daily studied theater or dance to those that have never seen a live performance.
 His background as an athlete and a dancer always shines through in his approach.
 He creates environments where anyone can feel comfortable moving and learning.”

 SAGE Publications Inc

 Thousand Oaks, CA.

 Peter refers to his way of working as “ability appropriate movement for any setting.”
-He works exceptionally well with all skill levels – both those with movement experience and those with no movement training at all.
-He is able to capitalize on each person’s innate movement quality to achieve the task at hand.
+He works exceptionally well with all skill levels, across all generations – both those with movement experience and those with no movement training at all.
+He is able to capitalize on each person’s innate natural movement quality to achieve the task at hand.